neilr8133/microservice_demo1/README.md

-# Project Objective and Document Layout
+# Top-Level Project Objective and Document Layout

 This project was produced as a ``coding demo/test'' with instructions that it be made publically-available on a repository site.
 Below, we first list the